Don’t Underestimate the Power of UA

 #4: We Need a Highly Specific Target Audience

 To finish our list of user acquisition misconceptions, we need to understand the importance of a target audience and how different demographic groups behave differently to your product.
-However, you should be careful not to narrow it too precisely.
+However, it would be best if you were careful not to narrow it too precisely.

-In the end, you want to reach more people and profitably grow your product.
+Ultimately, you want to reach more people and profitably grow your product.
 You should be open to testing different marketing strategies for different audiences.
-Rather than eliminating a specific group of users depending on their demographics without testing if there’d be any specific creative or messaging that would grab their attention, you should take advantage of using tailored marketing materials for different groups.
+Rather than eliminating a specific group of users depending on their demographics without testing if there’d be any specific creative or messaging that would grab their attention, you should use tailored marketing materials for different groups.